Finding Performance Gaps in the Three Financial Statements

-Restaurant finance can help inform a myriad of decisions.
+Restaurant finance, or any commercial finance, can help inform a myriad of decisions.
 From restaurant performance measurement and management analysis to strategic planning and due diligence and feasibility studies, modeling the three financial statements and benchmarking and analyzing performance gaps hand in hand with operational key-performance indicators provides with insights to solve questions like:

 Margins are being compressed for many restaurants and foodservice operators around the world.
 But the choice between driving revenue and improving margins does not have to be binary; both can be improved while catching a wider net of performance improvements.